Hofstra University

 7. Admit when you don't understand or need help.
 When you are overwhelmed, confused, or just feeling like you need some reassurance, ask your faculty member for help.
 Take advantage of campus support services, as often as you need:

-You are welcome to read more about Hofstra’s Honor Code, violation types, and related procedures here: Procedures for Handling Violation of the Honor Code by 1) Undergraduate Students 2) Graduate Students or on the Academic Honor Code Website.
+You are welcome to read more about Hofstra’s Honor Code and the Procedures for Handling Violations of the Honor Code by Undergraduate and Graduate Students at Hofstra University here.

 Students wishing to help promote and implement the Honor Code are welcome to apply to be on the Honor Board by emailing Provost@Hofstra.edu at any time during the year.